ujalanabil-devops/Linux_Learnings/Linux_Labs/Linux_Fundamentals_Labs.md

 Verify:
 echo "$APP_PORT"

+All environment variables = printenv or env
+All variables (env + shell) = set

-Lab 16 — PATH Troubleshooting
+## Lab 16 — PATH Troubleshooting
+- PATH is an environment variable that tells Linux where to look for executable commands.

 Create a script:
 mkdir -p ~/linux-labs/bin